First Time Visiting My Native City As A Tourist

 To put things into perspective, Kyiv circa 1100 AD had a population of about 100,000 people while London only had about 10,000 people.

 Several Slavic countries have been given birth to or have been greatly influenced by Kyivan Rus.
 Russia is among them.
 However, the greatest Kyiv leaders planted a weakness that eventually destroyed the country and put Kyiv with its young Ukrainian sovereignty at risk of existence for centuries.
 So what is the weakness I'm talking about?
-Each child of a Kyivan Rus leader would receive their own stake in the country, and after the death of their parent, they would fight each other until someone kills other siblings and become a leader of the entire country.
+Each child of a Kyivan Rus leader would receive their own stake in the country, and after the death of their parent, they would fight each other until someone killed other siblings and become a leader of the entire country.
 But eventually, it would just tear the country apart into small chunks that are hard to defend against external threats.

 I have met many people from Kyiv here in Canada, and I'm always amazed at how open-minded these people generally are.
-I must admit that over 60-70% of people from Kyiv choose to use Russian in their day-to-day life, but it does not mean that they are less patriotic than those people who speak Ukrainian.
+I must admit that over 60-70% of people from Kyiv choose to use Russian in their day-to-day lives, but it does not mean that they are less patriotic than those people who speak Ukrainian.

 Kyiv has been well-known as a relatively safe tourist destination, and lately, due to the weak economy in Ukraine, is attracting people from all over the world who work online and enjoy cheap life in terms of renting a place, food, public transport, utilities, entertainment, etc.